-In casual American English, "The interest rate on my mortgage is fixed for the next thirty years" sounds like "dhee IHN-tuh-ruhst RAYT ahn mahy MOR-guhj uhz FIHKST fer dhuh NEHKST THUR-dee YEERZ".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "The interest rate on my mortgage is fixed for the next thirty years" as "dhee IHN-tuh-ruhst RAYT ahn mahy MOR-guhj uhz FIHKST fer dhuh NEHKST THUR-dee YEERZ" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on interest, and it's one of the defining features of casual American English.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.